Lesson n°6

 User.create! email: "[email protected]", password: "password"

-Now let's open a new private browser window to make sure that we don't already have a session cookie.
+Now let's open a new private browser window to ensure that we don't already have a session cookie.
 Note that we can also open a standard browser window and manually delete the cookies.

 Sign in with the first user

-Let's now imagine we are an attacker and that we want to impersonate the second user.
+Let's now imagine we are an attacker and want to impersonate the second user.
 We can open the browser developer tools and change the value of the user_id cookie to 2.

 To do this with Google Chrome, we can open the developer tools with Cmd + Option + I and go to the Application tab.
 We can then find the localhost entry in the Cookies section and change the value of the user_id cookie to 2.